XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: XAutoML: Exploring AutoML Optimizations

-Users can observe the hyperparameter search strategy in a time-lapse (R16, N2).
-To observe the sampling of individual hyperparameters, a \emph{sampling history} view---inspired by the visualizations in \name{HyperTendril} \cite{Park2021}---can be opened by selecting specific axes (see Figure~\ref{fig:cpc}, D).
-The sampling history view, displayed in Figure~\ref{fig:hp_search_strategy}, contains multiple plots, one for each selected hyperparameter.
+The \ac{CPC} allows users to inspect single hyperparameters but the actual search strategy is not accessible as the sampling order of pipelines is not visible.
+To observe the sampling strategy of individual hyperparameters in a time-lapse (R16, N2), a \emph{sampling history} view---inspired by the visualizations in \name{HyperTendril} \cite{Park2021}---can be opened by selecting specific axes (see Figure~\ref{fig:cpc}, C1).
+The sampling history view, displayed in Figure~\ref{fig:hp_search_strategy}, shows the sampled values of single hyperparameters over time.
 Each individual hyperparameter is visualized using a scatter plot: Each scatter point represents a single \ac{ML} model, the \(x\)-axis presents the timestamp at which the model was sampled, and the \(y\)-axis represents the value of the selected hyperparameter.
-Additionally, a color scale is used to encode the performance of each evaluated model such that users can confirm the optimization is converging to a local minimum.
+In addition, a color scale is used to encode the performance of each evaluated model such that users can confirm the optimization is converging to a local minimum.
 On the right-hand side, a histogram shows the distribution of sampled values over the possible search space.
 By selecting a scatter point, the details for the according model can be inspected.
-Figure~\ref{fig:hp_search_strategy} contains four example visualizations for different search strategies.
+This view should allow users to deduce the rough hyperparameter search strategy.
+As an example, Figure~\ref{fig:hp_search_strategy} contains the visualization of four different search strategies that have very distinct sampling patterns.
+In addition, users can validate that indeed better models are found over time.

 Finally, we integrate \ac{CPC} with the remaining user interface.
 Users can highlight individual candidates for a more detailed inspection by brushing numerical axes or selecting a choice in categorical axes.
 Further details for interesting candidates identified in \ac{CPC} can be accessed in the candidate inspection view by selecting the candidate.